-Figure 10: Proportion of Firms Availing of the Temporary Wage Subsidy Scheme (TWSS), Average by Detailed Sector
+Figure 10: Avail of the Temporary Wage Subsidy Scheme (TWSS), average by detailed sector

-Figure 11: Average Weekly Fixed Costs and Total Expenditures in 2019

-Note: Shaded areas represent firms with fixed and total expenditures below €5,000 per week.
-22 per cent of the SMEs do not report any expenditures for items categorised as fixed costs.
+Figure 11: Average weekly fixed-costs and total expenditures in 2019 Shaded area represent firms with fixed and total expenditures below \in 5000 per week.
+22% of the SMEs do not report any expenditures for items categorised as fixed costs.
 Those SMEs are shown in the density peak on the left.